stanley-1/tp/docs/UserGuide.md

 ### Edit a person : `edit INDEX ...` <a name="edit"></a>

-Edits an existing person in the address book.
+Edits an existing contact on SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `edit INDEX [n/NAME] [p/PHONE] [r/REMARK] [t/TAG]…​ [date/NAME:YYYY-MM-DD[:monthly|:yearly]]…​ [fb/FACEBOOK] [ig/INSTAGRAM] [tele/TELEGRAM] [tiktok/TIKTOK] [twitter/TWITTER]`
 * Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Users can opt to change any fields associated with a contact as long as they prepend the argument with the corresponding flags according to the format above.